10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 - Difficulty: Easy

-- Highlight: River views and footbridge crossing
+- Highlight: River views and a footbridge crossing

 4. Abrams Falls Trail